|Enter a Puzzle Code||X|

 Shift-0: Show the solution if it's known.
 The history and locked positions will be discarded, so save the puzzle first if that's not wanted.

 Spacebar: Search the puzzle for errors.
-If the solution is known, the puzzle background will flash green or red, otherwise it will flash yellow or red.
+If there is only one solution and the solution is known, the puzzle background will flash green or red, otherwise it will flash yellow or red.
 With Ctrl-Spacebar (or Right-click the Check button), the first search is for errors that can be determined without knowing the solution; the first such error found will blink.
-Then, if the solution is known, the first error added to the board will blink and remain highlighted.
+Then, if there is only one solution and the solution is known, the first error added to the board will blink and remain highlighted.
 The main reason for the first search is that it's sometimes possible to draw a single loop that passes through the indicated number of sides of every numbered square – except one.
 And on large boards, that one square can be hard to find.
 (Here are two examples.)
 Whether or not the solution is known is indicated by the Check button.
 If the solution isn't known, the checkmark icon will be noticeably smaller than the other icons.

 C: Toggle display of connected lines.
 When on, hover over a line to show all connected lines.
 This feature can be useful on large puzzles.